 The same goes for spinach, which also contains vitamins A, C, K, and folate.
 In addition, it’s also loaded with fiber.
 Moreover, it’s also great for blood and tissue health.

-To make an easy peasy green smoothie, thrown in about two cups worth of leafy greens, two cups of milk or liquid of your choice, such as almond milk or coconut water, and three cups worth of fruit.
+To make an easy peasy green smoothie, throw in about two cups worth of leafy greens, two cups of milk or liquid of your choice, such as almond milk or coconut water, and three cups worth of fruit.
 Banana, apples, and berries are popular choices for this.
 Blend well.
 Add chia seeds on top and voila.

 Apple Cider Vinegar With Honey